scionproto/scion/doc/dev/design/private-ISDs.rst

 - (Almost) no need to modify endhost libraries.

   - The SCION address header simply contains the public ISD number for SCR/DST
-  - Libraries and daemons can request segments withoiut knowning the P-ISD-ID.
+  - Libraries and daemons can request segments without knowing the P-ISD-ID.
   - Endhosts do not need to deal with local AS's ISD number being different from the ISD number use in an UP/DOWN path (path stitching).
-  - (Almost): We still need to change the segment request API suchg that it returns UP and CORE and DOWN segments in one query.
+  - (Almost): We still need to change the segment request API such that it returns UP and CORE and DOWN segments in one query.
 Endhosts need to be adapted to that